 Structure and Function of Proteins

-Other important research activities investigate proteins from bacterial pathogens that cause life-threatening infections in the developed countries, such as Clostridium difficile or Staphylococcus aureus.
+Other important research activities investigate proteins from bacterial pathogens that cause life-threatening infections in the developed countries, such as Clostridium difficile, Staphylococcus aureus or Legionella pneumophila.
 Here, we investigate key metabolic processes and toxic proteins that are essential for the survival or pathogenicity of these organisms.
 We are also involved in collaborative projects with other groups at the HZI and at neighboring research institutions, where we contribute our expertise in recombinant protein production, structural biology and biochemical characterization.

 Bachelor & Master

 Are you interested in a bachelor or master thesis?
 We are looking forward to your request!